grafana/grafana/docs/sources/installation/upgrading.md

 will keep working with unencrypted passwords.
 If you want to migrate to encrypted storage for your existing data sources you can do that by:

-- For data sources created through UI, you need to go to data source config, re enter the password or basic auth password and save the data source.
+- For data sources created through UI, you need to go to data source config, reenter the password or basic auth password and save the data source.
 - For data sources created by provisioning, you need to update your config file and use secureJsonData.password or secureJsonData.basicAuthPassword field.
 See [provisioning docs]({{< relref "../administration/provisioning" >}}) for example of current